Itzelmariana/UTA-22-M10-Object-Oriented-Profile-Generator/README.md

   - Engineer: name, ID, email, and GitHub username.
   - Intern: name, ID, email, and school

+- It generates HTML file when building the team is completed.
 - Email opens default email program and Github opens user in new tab.
 - It must pass test.
-- Finally, it generates HTML file when building the team is completed.

 ## Installation